iwealthdemo/asset_management_workflow/replit.md

 - July 11, 2025.
 Fixed database filtering logic to properly restrict analyst access to their own investment requests
 - July 11, 2025.
 Fixed rejection workflow to properly route all rejected proposals back to originating analyst
 - July 11, 2025.
 Enhanced filtering logic to ensure rejected proposals are visible to analysts and admins only
+- July 13, 2025.
+Fixed mobile hamburger menu - now properly closes when navigation items are clicked by connecting to controlled Sheet state

 ## User Preferences